Siddh-2006/SatQuery_AI/docs/04-user-flow.md

 Free draw creates a user-authored polygon on the map.
 The frontend checks which known footprints it overlaps and shows the resulting patch count before the user confirms it.
-Area selections are limited to a `single` context set in the current interaction contract because pairing an arbitrary shape across dates or modalities is not yet defined.
+Area selections retain their geometry and resolved patch relationships throughout the typed context workflow.

 ### Upload imagery